anatawa12/AvatarOptimizer/.docs/content/docs/developers/make-your-tool-compatible-with-aao/index.md

 If you don't want to make your tool based on NDMF, please remove your components before Avatar Optimizer processes.
 To achieve this, your tool needs to execute before NDMF's Optimization phase.\
-Currently NDMF executes Optimization phase in order `-1025`, which is JUST before VRCSDK's `RemoveAvatarEditorOnly` callback, so your tool should register `IVRCSDKPreprocessAvatarCallback` with smaller `callbackOrder`.
+Current NDMF executes Optimization phase in order `-1025`, which is JUST before VRCSDK's `RemoveAvatarEditorOnly` callback, so your tool should register `IVRCSDKPreprocessAvatarCallback` with smaller `callbackOrder`.

 If your tool actually wants to do something with your components after Avatar Optimizer processes